devteotia1511/Crystul_Main/SETUP.md

-# 🦄 Unicorn Tank - Setup Guide
+# 🦄 Crystul - Setup Guide

-This guide will help you set up Firebase, MongoDB, and Paytm integration for your Unicorn Tank application.
+This guide will help you set up Firebase, MongoDB, and Paytm integration for your Crystul application.

 ## 📋 Prerequisites